The facts.

 - Target

-$1,000,000 – $2,000,000
+$1,000,000 to $2,000,000

 - Venture capital

-None — will not accept venture capital
+None.
+Will not accept venture capital

 Platform